cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 :   Snapshot of the `spec` of the Pod taken by the operator

 `cnpg.io/reconciliationLoop`
-:   When set to `disabled` on a `Cluster` prevents the reconciliation loop from
+:   When set to `disabled` on a `Cluster`, the operator prevents the
-    running
+    reconciliation loop from running

 `cnpg.io/skipEmptyWalArchiveCheck`
 :   When set to `true` on a `Cluster` resource, the operator disables the check